 A representative of the Dean of the Graduate School is added to the committee before the PhD defense is scheduled.
 The dissertation defense typically occurs by the end of the student's fifth year.
+The dissertation defense must take place in person.
+Requests to hold the defense remotely must be approved by the Graduate School.

-Meeting Requirement
+Annual Committee Meeting Requirement

-Students are required to meet with their committee every 12 months until graduation but may schedule more frequent meetings as needed.
+Students are required to meet with their committee once every 12 months until graduation but may schedule more frequent meetings as needed.
+Annual committee meetings can be held in person or via Zoom.
 The student brings two forms to the annual committee meeting: 1) a completed Graduate Outcomes Assessment (GOA) for the committee to review and sign, and 2) a Report of Committee Meeting form for the committee to complete and sign.
 After the meeting, the student submits both forms to the NACS office.
-The forms are available on the NACS website at https://nacs.umd.edu/students/forms-and-resources.
+The forms are available on the NACS website at https://nacs.umd.edu/students/forms-and-resources .